dnithin/Updates/README.md

 **Home Page**: [https://dnithin.github.io/Team-Feynman/](https://dnithin.github.io/Team-Feynman/)

+**Team Feynman Blog Post 4: April 27th 2020**

+This was the final week of Classes, so this last week Team Feynman met with Alex to Discuss our game.
+After this meeting we began to discuss the final changes to our project before turning the project in.
+We also fixed some bugs that we were having in our game.
+Our team also created a powerpoint to present to the class during the final exam slot.
+This presentation includes a description of each of our levels, and more specifically the puzzles in each level so our whole team worked on this.

+Andrew spent a lot of time writing up the readme.txt and laying it out for the others to add in their parts.
+He also fixed some bugs with the missing assets.
+Andrew pushed a WebGL build, and created a windows build for our final project.
+Andrew turned in the video as well as the windows build, asset folder, project settings folder, readme.txt for the final project assignment turn in.
+Andrew tested the webgl build to make sure that it was working as expected for the project.

+Michael fixed some bugs in his level.
+He also recorded the video for our game describing each puzzle.
+Michael also tested our windows build to make sure that it was working on his windows OS.
+Michael also contributed to his part in the readme.txt

+Dinakar fixed bugs as well as asset issues.
+Dinakar also spent time pushing a webgl build and testing that build.
+Dinakar also contributed to his part in the readme.txt

 **Team Feynman Blog Post 3: April 20th 2020**

 This week we got feedback from a group of students on our game.